mattermost/docs/source/help/getting-started/organizing.rst

 Another reason why channel names in Mattermost are limited to 22 characters is the common use of keyboard shortcuts to jump quickly to channels.

-User use CTRL+K to bring up a dialog where they can quickly type in the first few letters of a channel, which triggers auto-complete, and hitting ENTER to jump to the channel directly.
+Users can use CTRL+K to bring up a dialog where they can quickly type in the first few letters of a channel, which triggers auto-complete.
+Pressing ENTER jumps to the channel directly.

 Keeping names clear and short lets users navigate large collections of channels quickly.